Difference Between Isotonic Solution and Equilibrium

 What is Equilibrium?

 Equilibrium is a phenomenon of the chemical reaction in which it attains considerable stability.
-In other words, when the two reactions that are forward in which the reactants change.
+In other words, when the two reactions are forward in which, the reactants change.

 Into product and the backward reaction in which the products again break down.
-To form reactants attains stability at a considerable point where the reactants can be further broken.
+To form reactants, attain stability at a considerable point where the reactants can be further broken.

 And the product doesn’t break back to form reactants.
 The word equilibrium itself means equal and stability.